Shougo/dein.vim/README.md

 - The `installer` script has prompt menus that helps you setup everything.
-  However, if you want install **Dein.vim** into an different path location, pass the location to the end of the script like `sh install.sh ~/.vim/bundle`.
+  However, if you want install **Dein.vim** into an different path location, pass the location to the end of the script like `bash installer.sh ~/.vim/bundle`.